 (d) The electric utility's local and toll-free telephone number.

-(I) Percentage of income payment plan (PIPP) customers will be coordinated exclusively by the Ohio department of development pursuant to section 4928.54 of the Revised Code.
+(I) Percentage of income payment plan (PIPP) customers will be coordinated exclusively by the Ohio development services agency pursuant to section 4928.54 of the Revised Code.

 (1) Electric utilities shall not switch PIPP and graduate PIPP program customers to CRES providers.